sinbad/SPUD/doc/faq.md

 To be safe, use PIE, or package the game.

+## Screenshots aren't saved when I save a game!

+This seems to be caused by a weird UE bug: if you have Widgets open in the Editor, screenshot requests will always time out, resulting in a blank screenshot.
+Close all your Widget blueprints in the editor to resolve this.

 ## Seamless travel doesn't save data in UE 4.25

 Unfortunately the events needed to detect when seamless travel is starting were only